PoCInnovation/Pool2023/Software/day04/1 - Auth/Typescript/README.md

 Create an endpoint used by Google to redirect user after authentication.
 You should figure out that it will be your **callback url**.<br>
-Thanks passport, you will access information returned by Google, you can store these information in your storage and return either a cookie or a JWT to track the ID.
+Thanks to passport, you will access information returned by Google, you can store this information in your storage and return either a cookie or a JWT to track the ID.

-Indeed, if user already exist, you don't have to insert the user in the database.
+> If the user already exist, you don't have to insert it in the database 😉

 #### User